DropSnorz/OwlPlug/README.md

 ## Stores

 Owlplug is shipped with a plugin store to automate plugin downloads and installations.
-A Store is a collection of available plugins you can install locally.
-Plugins delivered by OwlPlug Central are included by default.
+A Store is a collection of plugins you can download and install locally.
+Plugins delivered by OwlPlug Central are available by default.
 You can configure OwlPlug to use any compatible third party store in *Store* Tab > *Stores* > *Add a new store source...*.

 ### OwlPlug central